Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification: Testing with nonparametric or parametric replication

 given $\mathbf{x}$.
 Typically, $S(\alpha)=S(\alpha+\pi)$, in which case one can further restrict $\alpha$ to the range $(0,\pi]$.
 The construction of the functional is less straightforward for DSSs $S_\alpha(r)$ taking both angle $\alpha$ and distance $r$ as their arguments.
 One approach, taken for instance by \cite{RajalaT.2022Tfii}, is to fix two angles $\alpha_1$, $\alpha_2$.
 The two angles will typically, but not always, be orthogonal. $T_0$ is then taken as a difference between DSSs for the two directions

 This construction is valid for any DSS of the form $S_\alpha(r)$ and we use it in our simulation study.
 Other constructions of $T_0$ may be available for certain DSSs.
 For instance, \cite{WongChiu2016Itfs} fixed $r$ and defined a functional $T_0(\alpha)$ as a function of angle.
 The details of their construction, however, are specific to the sectoral $K$-function, and cannot be generalised to all statistics $S_\alpha(r)$.
-To assess how extreme $T_0$ is, the functional will be compared with bootstrap-like replicates $T_1, \ldots, T_N$.
+To assess how extreme $T_0$ is, the functional will be compared with replicates $T_1, \ldots, T_N$. \cite{RajalaT.2022Tfii} used parametric replication in which $N$ patterns are simulated from an assumed null model, i.e. a user-specified model which satisfies isotropy.
+Then, the functional replicates are computed from the simulated pattern.
+As an alternative to this, we propose to use nonparametric replication using methods presented in Section~\ref{sec:replic}.
+Similarly, \cite{FEND2024} used random rotation of Fry points as a means of nonparametric replication.
 We use a total ordering denoted as $T_i \succeq T_j$ when $T_i$ is at least as extreme as $T_j$.
 We refer to \cite{RajalaT.2022Tfii} for examples of total orderings.
 In their simulation study, they assessed four orderings that use single-value test statistics, as well as a global envelope test by \cite{Myllymaki2017}.
 We use their results to inform our selection of a total ordering in the simulation study in Section \ref{sec:simDesign}.
-The bootstrap-like $p$-value approximating the test's true $p$-value \citep[p.
-161]{Davison19997} is computed as
+A Monte Carlo estimate of the $p$-value \citep[p.161]{Davison19997} is computed as